dharanidadi/Week_0/README.md

 rosrun [package name] [node_name]
 ```
 `roslaunch` is used to automate launching multiple nodes at once.

+### Nodes
+One of the primary purposes of ROS is to facilitate communication between the ROS nodes.
+Every program in ROS is called a **node**.
+Every independent task can be separated into nodes which communicate with each other through channels.
+These channels are also known as **topics**.

+For example, one node can capture the images from a camera and send the images to another node for processing.
+After processing the image, the second node can send a control signal to a third node for controlling a robotic manipulator in response to the camera view.

+The main mechanism used by ROS nodes to communicate is by sending and receiving **messages**.
+The **messages** are organized into specific categories called **topics**.
+Nodes may **publish** messages on a particular topic or **subscribe** to a topic to receive information.

 Let us run 'turtlesim_node' node from 'turtlesim' package using `rosrun`: